chilavadym/Farming-App/README.md

-# 👨‍🌾 Agri India - One stop application for Indian Farmers
+# 👨‍🌾 Agri - One stop application for Farmers

 ✒️ This is an Android Application designed for our Indian farmers.